 A node can be a VM on a machine that you control, or you can dedicate a physical machine to EdgeNet.
 EdgeNet can be installed on a CentOS 8+, Fedora 32+, or Ubuntu 18.04+ operating system.
 The machine should have at least 2 CPU cores, and 1 GiB of memory.
-EdgeNet does not yet support ARM processors or OpenVZ virtual machines.
+EdgeNet does not run inside containers, such as Docker or OpenVZ containers.

 Simply create an instance of your liking using the cloud service provider’s web interface, connect to it via SSH, and follow the basic instructions described above.
 The default settings of the providers are usually correct for EdgeNet, but you need to ensure that the protocols and ports described above are allowed for incoming connections.

 On Google Cloud, the EdgeNet public SSH key must be added manually at the bottom of the instance creation page: